Introduction to AOI Programming

 For electrical engineers, AOI provides data on process variations.
 It links design to manufacturing outcomes.
 This insight improves future layouts.

-Technical Principles of AOI Systems
+Technical Principles of AOI Programming Systems

 AOI relies on image acquisition and analysis.
 Multiple cameras capture 2D or 3D images.
 Lighting systems highlight features like solder fillets.